 #11 Mexican War Streets Sightseeing

-Step out into the Mexican War Streets – one of the best places to see in Pittsburgh – and get a full dose of the neighborhood’s unique charm.
+Step out into the Mexican War Streets – one of the best places to see in Pittsburgh – and get a full dose of the area’s unique charm.

 The historic neighborhood dates to the mid-1800s.
 Originally called Buena Vista, the streets names were all attributed to people and places from the Mexican-American War…and now the district is simply referred to as Mexican War Streets – or MWS.

-Pro Tip: Appreciating the district’s architecture is one of the top activities in Pittsburgh – but there are a few sights to visit in MWS, too (which are the next three attractions on our list!)
+Pro Tip: Appreciating the district’s architecture is one of the top activities in Pittsburgh – but there are a few must-see sights to visit in MWS, too and we are highlighting a few of the best.

 City of Asylum Alphabet Reading Garden

-The small City of Asylum Alphabet Reading Garden is a quiet respite from city life.
+The small City of Asylum Alphabet Reading Garden is a quiet respite from city life and is one of the tranquil Pittsburgh, PA things to do.
 The community garden features benches and nooks to read and rest.

 The City of Asylum is a non-profit group dedicated to protecting creative expression, promoting social justice and providing sanctuary to writers who face being silenced.

-Pro Tip: In addition to the garden, visitors can see their House Poem, Jazz House and their nearby bookstore.
+Pro Tip: In addition to the garden, visitors can peruse their House Poem, Jazz House and their nearby bookstore.

 One of the top Pittsburgh tourist attractions, Mattress Factory is a unique and creative modern art museum that takes many visitors by surprise.
-Multiple forms of art are on display – many of which push the boundaries of what art is (spoiler alert: none of them are mattresses).
+Multiple forms of art are on display – some of which may push your boundaries of what art is (spoiler alert: none of them are mattresses).

 The exhibits are designed by in-residence artists and meant to be thought-provoking and engaging.
 Travelers looking for stuff to do in Pittsburgh that is a little outside the box should definitely plan on visiting the Mattress Factory.